NeRF--: Neural Radiance Fields Without Known Camera Parameters: Preliminary

 \section{Preliminary}

-Given a set of images $\mathcal{I} = \{I_1, I_2, \dots, I_N\}$ captured from $N$ sparse viewpoints of a scene, with their associated camera parameters $\Pi = \{\pi_1, \pi_2, \dots, \pi_N\}$, including both intrinsics and extrinsics, the goal of novel view synthesis is to come up with a scene representation that enables the generation of realistic images from novel, unseen viewpoints.
-In this paper, we follow the approach proposed in Neural Radiance Fields~(NeRF)~\cite{mildenhall2020nerf}.
+Given a set of images $\mathcal{I} = \{I_1, I_2, \dots, I_N\}$ captured from $N$ sparse viewpoints of a scene, with their associated camera parameters $\Pi = \{\pi_1, \pi_2, \dots, \pi_N\}$, including both intrinsics and 6DoF poses, the goal of novel view synthesis is to come up with a scene representation that enables the generation of realistic images from novel and unseen viewpoints.